You live or want to settle in Germany and you are looking for information on the topic car insurance Germany?

 What is eVB – elektronische Versicherungsbestätigung – electronic confirmation of car insurance in Germany?

-With the help of an online car insurance calculator in Germany you can get the electronic confirmation of car insurance (eVB) in just a few minutes.
+With the help of an online car insurance Germany calculator you can get the electronic confirmation of car insurance (eVB) in just a few minutes.
 This type of car insurance only covers the damages you cause to others.

 Optionally you can make a partial cover car insurance (Teilkasko).